 One of the best ways to prevent runner’s knee is through strength training exercises.
 Having stronger muscles surrounding the patella will alleviate the pressure on the kneecaps.

 Strengthening your core is also a good way to prevent putting so much stress on your knees.
 For a list of suggested core exercises, see here.

 And while runner’s knee isn’t a condition that exclusively affects runners, if you are a runner, in addition to strength training, switch your running route to softer surfaces, such as sand, grass, a track, or a treadmill.

-If you’re a cyclist, look into adjusting the height of your saddle.
+If you’re a cyclist, consider adjusting your saddle height.

 Request an Appointment at The Orthopedic Clinic Today

 At The Orthopedic Clinic, we want you to live your life in full motion.
-If knee pain is preventing you from doing the things you love, let us help you.
+If knee pain prevents you from doing the things you love, let us help you.

 Call us at (386) 255-4596 to schedule an appointment.